sidecartridge/sidecart-site-dev-docs/sidecartridge-tos/faq.md

 The FAT12 filesystem is used to ensure compatibility with all operating systems, including Windows, macOS, and Linux.
 It is a simple and efficient filesystem that is easy to implement and use.

-### Why is the number of available TOS images limited to 64?

-It's a design choice to keep the firmware simple and efficient.
-The number of available TOS images is limited to 64 to ensure that the firmware remains responsive and reliable.
-Future firmware updates may increase this limit.

 ### Why is the name of the TOS images limited to 64 characters?

 The name of the TOS images is limited to 64 characters to ensure it is possible to fit 64 names in 512 bytes of RAM memory.
-The memory available in the RP2040 microcontroller is limited, so the firmware must be optimized to fit within these constraints.
+The memory available in the RP2040 and RP2350 microcontroller is limited, so the firmware must be optimized to fit within these constraints.

 ## Hardware Questions

 ### There is no power LED on the SidecarTridge TOS emulator.
 How do I know if it is powered on?

-The SidecarTridge TOS emulator does not have a power LED.
+The SidecarTridge TOS emulator board v1 and v2 does not have a power LED.
 However, the device is powered on when the carrier board is connected to the Atari ST motherboard and the Atari ST is powered on, or when the SidecarTridge TOS emulator is connected to a USB power source.

 When the SidecarTridge TOS emulator is powered on and connected to a USB power source, you must press the RESET button during a few seconds to start the device.
 Then, it will appear as a USB drive on your computer with the name `ROMEMUL`.

+Version 3 of the SidecarTridge TOS emulator has a red LED that indicates when the device is powered on.

 ### Can I use a 256KB ROM image in a ST/STF/STFM motherboard?